Customer Key Management with AWS KMS¶

 - Have an AWS customer master key (CMK).
 To learn how to create a key, see Creating Keys in the AWS documentation.

-Have an AWS IAM user with sufficient privileges.
+Have an AWS IAM role with sufficient privileges.
 Atlas must have permission to perform the following actions with your key:Note

-If you wish to use the AWS CMK with an AWS IAM user from a different AWS account instead of the IAM user who created the AWS CMK, ensure you have sufficient privileges:
+If you wish to use the AWS CMK with an AWS IAM role from a different AWS account instead of that of the IAM role which created the AWS CMK, ensure you have sufficient privileges:

 - Add a key policy statement under the AWS CMK to include the external AWS account.

-- Add an IAM inline policy for the IAM user in the external AWS account.
+- Add an IAM inline policy for the IAM role in the external AWS account.